mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

 ## Overview

 When a model compiled using MindSpore runs in the graph mode `set_context(mode=GRAPH_MODE)` and `set_context(save_graphs=True)` is set in the configuration, some intermediate files will be generated during graph compliation.
 These intermediate files are called IR files.
-Currently, there are three IR files:
+Currently, there are two IR files:

 - .ir file: An IR file that describes the model structure in text format and can be directly viewed using any text editors.
-- .dat file: An IR file that describes the model structure more strictly than the .ir file.
-It contains more contents and can be directly viewed using any text editors.
+By setting environment variable `export MS_DEV_SAVE_GRAPTHS_SORT_MODE=1`, an deep sorted ir can be generated.
+It can be switched back to the default ir file by setting environment variable `MS_DEV_SAVE_GRAPTHS_SORT_MODE` to any other value rather than 1.
-- .dot file: An IR file that describes the topology relationships between different nodes.
+- .dot file: When `set_context(save_graphs=True, save_graph_dot=True)` is set in the configuration, an IR file that describes the topology relationships between different nodes.
 You can use this file by [graphviz](http://graphviz.org/) as the input to generate images for users to view the model structure.
 For models with multiple operators, it is recommended using the visualization component [MindInsight](https://www.mindspore.cn/mindinsight/docs/en/master/dashboard.html#computational-graph-visualization) to visualize computing graphs.

 ## Saving IR

 `set_context(save_graphs=True)` is used to save the intermediate code in each compilation phase.
 The intermediate code can be saved in two formats.
-One is the text format with the suffix `.ir`, and the other is the graphical format with the suffix `.dot`.
+One is the text format with the suffix `.ir`, and the other is the graphical format with the suffix `.dot` which will be generated when `set_context(save_graphs=True, save_graph_dot=True)` is set in the configuration.
 When the network scale is small, you are advised to use the graphical format that is more intuitive.
 When the network scale is large, you are advised to use the text format that is more efficient.

 You can run the graphviz command to convert a .dot file to the picture format.
 For example, you can run the `dot -Tpng *.dot -o *.png` command to convert a `.dot` file to a .png file.